insightsengineering/tern/tests/testthat/_snaps/kaplan_meier_plot.md

       [31] 3000 3100 3200 3300 3400 3500 3600 3700 3800 3900 4000 4100 4200 4300 4400
       [46] 4500 4600 4700

+# h_xticks works with xticks numeric

+    Code
+      res
+    Output
+      [1]    0  365 1000

 # h_xticks works with max_time only

     Code
       res
     Output
       [1]    0 1000 2000 3000

+# h_xticks works with xticks numeric when max_time is not NULL

+    Code
+      res
+    Output
+      [1]    0  365 1000

 # h_xticks works with xticks number when max_time is not NULL